greninger-lab/revica-strm/README.md

 ### Running the pipeline with advanced nextflow options

-The `devira` script is just a wrapper over the basic `nextflow run` command; it creates a fastq samplesheet from given input directory, and passes other arguments to nextflow itself.
-You can pass any of the typical nextflow arguments to the `devira` script.
+The `revica-strm` script is just a wrapper over the basic `nextflow run` command; it creates a fastq samplesheet from given input directory, and passes other arguments to `nextflow run` itself.
+You can pass any of the typical `nextflow run` arguments to the `revica-strm` script.
 This includes the `-c` command to specify advanced options for, as an example, running the pipeline on AWS Batch or other cloud computing environments.

 ### Removing host (human) reads
 Inputs to revica-strm can optionally be filtered with Kraken2 and a user-supplied Kraken2 database.
 This database should be comprised of host/contaminant genomes desired to be removed from downstream analysis.